The Linux Users Group, established to form a community of Linux Users who play Star Citizen, BDSSE.

 This xOrg provides a place to troubleshoot, learn from each other, & test the limits of SC on Linux!

 Borne from the community on the RSI forums in multiple Linux related threads, including the people at the “Unofficial Linux Thread on the old forums and in the old Hardware forums, this organisation grew from a vision to unite Linux-using Star Citizen gamers; to share knowledge, skills, stories and fun.

-For the latest news and information about SC on Linux, see the new Spectrum thread Unofficial Linux Thread 2.
+For the latest news and information about SC on Linux, see our new Git hub here:

 If you wanted to talk about the origin of Linux, we could probably start with Ken Thompson, Dennis Ritchie, Richard Stallman or Linus Torvalds, but hey, check it out on your Mobiglas yourself: “Linux”, “Free and open-source software” on Wikipedia.

 In 2952 Linux is still widely used, owing to its open-source nature, ensuring that anyone anywhere can improve and share their improvements and allowing the end-user complete control.
 Having been one of the first systems in space (both for machinery, embedded systems and user laptops) and operating in military hardware, other embedded systems like mobile phones, servers, super computers, mobiglas models, etc. it has great proven reliability and an excellent track record.

 Leadership – beniwtv

 Here at LUG, we intend to connect fellow Linux users and help each other especially with Linux related issues pertaining to Star Citizen.
 We may advocate Linux as a platform and organise input for the developers so that they can make the BDSSE, including for Linux users!